Updated: 5 days ago

 For parents and guardians of gender diverse and transgender children -- this one's for you.

 Supporting our kiddos isn't just about selecting the right pattern and style at Walmart.
-There's more to consider in ensuring body positivity rules -- like for those children who are stealth; ensuring the right coverage also equals comfort and support.
+There's more to consider in ensuring body positivity rules -- like ensuring the right coverage also equals comfort and support.

-Finding the right fit can often present us with our own unique set of challenges.
+Finding the right swim wear fit can often present many of us with our own unique set of challenges.

 I believe in tackling the tough stuff together.
 Here's some tips and links shared from our experience and other loving parents helping to navigate these waters for their children: